JohnCremona/CMFs/PostgresSchema.md

 weight_parity | smallint | (-1)^k
 analytic_conductor | double precision | `N*(Exp(Psi((k)/2))/(2*pi))^2 where Psi(t) := Gamma'(t)/Gamma(t)`
 Nk2 | integer | `N*k^2`
-char_orbit_index | smallint | the index i of the galois orbit of the character for this space.
+char_orbit_index | smallint | the index a of the galois orbit of the character for this space.
 Galois orbits of Dirichlet characters of modulus N are sorted by the character order and then lexicographically by traces (to Q) of values on 1...N-1.
 char_orbit_label | text | base26 encoding of char_orbit_index with a=1
 conrey_indexes | integer[] | Sorted list of Conrey indexes of characters in this Galois orbit char_order | integer | the order of the character